bwsw/cloudstack-ui/docs/source/CSUI-Snapshots.rst

 Fill in the fields:

+.. note:: Required fields are marked with an asterisk (*).

 - Name * - Enter a name of the new template.
 - Description * - Provide a short description of the template.
 - OS type * - Select an OS type from the drop-down list.